National Disability Advocacy Program

 This review is part of an on-going, continuous improvement and reform process that will result in a new NDAP delivering the best outcomes for those who need it most.

-We want to hear from all stakeholders including people with disability, advocacy agencies, disability peaks, human rights organisations and the offices of public advocates and ombudsman, to find out what is and is not working in the current programme.
+We wanted to hear from all stakeholders including people with disability, advocacy agencies, disability peaks, human rights organisations and the offices of public advocates and ombudsman, to find out what is and is not working in the program.

-The discussion paper outlines the reasons for the review and includes questions to use as a guide for developing a response.
+The discussion paper outlined the reasons for the review and included questions to use as a guide for developing a response.